 When it comes to the screen size on a laptop, choosing a Mac laptop with a Retina display make a big difference.
 A Retina display isn’t just beautiful to look at, it is capable of scaled resolutions - so you can crank up the resolution using scaling and see a lot more code in Xcode.

 All Mac laptops now have a Retina display, including the 2018 MacBook Air (older models of the MacBook Air do not have a Retina display).

 In July 2019 Apple added True Tone to the MacBook Air display, which is also a feature of the MacBook Pro.
 This could could be a benefit if you tend to program in the dark as it adjusts the colours to the lighting conditions.

-As for a 12in MacBook - which has been discontinued by Apple, but you may still be able to buy one - it’s an option if your main priority is finding something small and light, but the 13in MacBook Air and the 13in MacBook Pro aren’t much bigger or heavier and have a lot more going for them.
-So we’d stick with the MacBook Pro or the Air.
+There used to be a 12in MacBook.
+It has been discontinued by Apple, but you may still be able to buy one.
+We'd advise against that though as the the 13in MacBook Air and the 13in MacBook Pro aren’t much bigger or heavier and have a lot more going for them.

 Speaking of factoring in the cost for a separate screen, the 2018 Mac mini lacks a screen altogether, but it supports a 5K display, or two 4K displays, so that could be worthy of consideration.